Tom Bruce, President

 Tom Bruce joined the Board of Directors in January 2022 and was appointed to Vice-President in the summer of 2022.
-He was elected President in November 2022 for a 2-year term starting January 1, 2022 and ending December 31, 2025.
+He was elected President in November 2022 for a 2-year term starting January 1, 2022 and ending December 31, 2024.
+Further to this he resigned as president for personal reasons in January 2024 and was appointed Vice president, by the board, for a term ending December 31, 2025.

 He is the owner and manager of 75 Stutson Street LLC, a multi-purpose venue specializing in musical performances and music education.
 Music has always been a part of Tom’s life, attending college as a music major, and he still performs as a professional trumpeter today.
 He also worked in the electrical/lighting industry for many years.